DDAK/ddak.github.io/_posts/2020-02-09-recommendation-hell.md

+---
+layout: post
-# Stranded on a "recommendation-island"
+title: Stranded on a "recommendation-island"
+categories: tech
+author:
+- Dawood A Khan
+---
 When signing up for a Netflix account I was asked about the ‘shows that interest me’ --I presume to build my recommendation profile.
 However, since that day I have been stuck on a "recommendation-island" which is rife with the monotonicity based on my interest at the signup time.

 Seasons change, our mood changes, our situations change, our circumstances changes.
 Human tastes can change/adapt over time.
 Then why should a recommendation engine get stuck on an island, based on the interests I selected at the start, and not adapt?